profzei/Matebook-X-Pro-2018/Readme.md

 - it's largely untested since I don't have any TB 3 devices.

 For reference, see [Thunderbolt 3 Fix](https://osy.gitbook.io/hac-mini-guide/details/thunderbolt-3-fix-part-3) and [ThunderboltPatcher](https://github.com/osy86/ThunderboltPatcher) for related attempts to fix TB by patching its firmware.

+Due to lack of Thunderbolt devices my interest in this feature is very marginal; therefore, in my default `config.plist`, Thunderbolt controller has been left disabled.
 </details>

 <details>